smartfog/fogflow/doc/en/source/https.rst

 .. _`below`: https://fogflow.readthedocs.io/en/latest/https.html#register-iot-device-on-keyrock

-**Step 5** : IOT Device then make access token request using above device credentials and in response, it gets device access token.
+**Step 5** : IoT Device then make access token request using above device credentials and in response, it gets device access token.

 **Step 6** : Now, using the above device access token, the IoT Device can interact with Edge node via making Fogflow specific requests to PEP Proxy port.